The Android Platform Security Model (2023): Implementation

-For devices that do not have direct, regular user interaction (embedded IoT devices, shared devices in the infrastructure such as TVs, etc.), user consent may be given slightly differently depending on the specific form factor.
+For devices that do not have direct, regular user interaction (embedded IoT devices, shared devices in the infrastructure such as TVs, etc.), user authorization may be given slightly differently depending on the specific form factor.
 A smart phone may often act as a UI proxy to configure consent/policy for other embedded devices.
 For the remainder of this paper but without loss of generality, we primarily assume smart phone/tablet type form factors with direct user interaction.

-As with developer consent, lessons learned for user consent over the development of the ecosystem will require changes over time.
-The biggest changes for user consent were the introduction of runtime permissions with Android~6.0 and non-binary, context dependent permissions with Android~10 (cf.\ section~\ref{subsec:permissions}), another example are restrictions to accessibility service APIs (which require user consent but were abused) as well as clipboard access and background activity starting in Android~10 (cf.\ table~\ref{tab:application-sandboxing-improvements}).
+As with developer authorization, lessons learned for user consent over the development of the ecosystem will require changes over time.
+The biggest changes for user autorization were the introduction of runtime permissions with Android~6.0, moving the point of authorization from install time to access time and therefore granting users better implicit context and granularity, and non-binary, explicitly context dependent permissions with Android~10 (cf.\ Section~\ref{subsec:permissions}).
+Other examples are restrictions to accessibility service APIs (which require user authorization but were abused), clipboard access and background activity launches starting in Android~10, app hibernation in Android~11~\cite{app-hibernation}, and mitigations against tapjacking attacks in Android~12 (cf.\ Table~\ref{tab:application-sandboxing-improvements}).